serpensalbus/MgnlDogs/docs/Magnolia SSO Module/OIDC Client Configuration/okta.md

 !!! important

-    Okta adding **groups** to the scope configuration.
+    Okta requires adding **groups** to the scope configuration.
 Otherwise, group data will not be delivered with the authenticated user data!

 **Test the setup:**